Starting or setting up a church run coffee shop or café is becoming standard fare in today’s churches across America. Why is that?

-We have been in this business nearly ten years and have helped any number of churches and shops set up their cafés.
+We have been in this business since 2004 and have helped any number of churches and shops set up their cafés.
 Obviously we would like you to do business with Coffee 4 Missions, but we would also like to make sure you do it right.

 The most important question you absolutely have to answer is: Will we charge for our coffee or give it away?